therealdj97/therealdj97/README.md

 Here are some links to get you started:

 - 🔭 I’m currently working on ...
 Data
 - 🌱 I’m currently learning ...
-Bigdata & Analytics
+AIDS (Artificial Intelligence & Data Science)
 - 👯 I’m looking to collaborate on ...Bigdata, MachineLearning
 - 🤔 I’m looking for help with ...
-Almost Everyting
+Almost Everything
 - 💬 Ask me about ...
-Anaything
+Anything
 - 😄 Pronouns: ... therealdj97
 - ⚡ Fun fact: ...
 “To live is to risk it all; otherwise you’re just an inert chunk of randomly assembled molecules drifting wherever the universe blows you.” — Rick Sanchez